CScharer/full-stack-qa/docs/work/20251229_JOB_PERFORMANCE_ANALYSIS.md

 - **Fix**: Set execution phase to `none` to prevent it from running during the normal lifecycle.
 The execution is already ignored by the compiler plugin's ignore configuration.
 - **Status**: ✅ Fixed (JMeter configure will not run during test execution)

-**Issue 4**: Maven still compiling even with pre-compiled classes.
+**Issue 4**: Maven still compiling test classes even with pre-compiled classes.
-- **Root Cause**: Maven's incremental compilation detects changes and may override skip properties
+- **Root Cause**: Maven's incremental compilation detects changes in test sources and overrides skip properties.
+The `skipMain` and `skipTest` parameters are not valid for maven-compiler-plugin.
 - **Fix**:
   - Added `-Dmaven.compiler.skip=true` when classes are successfully reused
   - Added `<skip>${maven.compiler.skip}</skip>` to `maven-compiler-plugin` configuration in `pom.xml`
+  - Added explicit `test-compile` execution with skip configuration to override default execution
-  - Touch class files and target directories to update timestamps (makes them appear newer than sources)
+  - Touch class files, target directories, and test source files to update timestamps
   - Copy `maven-status` directory from artifacts to preserve dependency tracking metadata
   - Added `maven.compiler.skip` property to `pom.xml`
-- **Status**: ✅ Fixed (configuration complete, should work on next run)
+- **Status**: ✅ Fixed (explicit test-compile execution added, should work on next run)

 **Debugging**: Comprehensive debugging output added to show actual artifact structure on each run, which will help verify the correct path structure.